BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_5_Scripting_a_P2WPKH.md

 ```
 Bitcoin Scripts are considered successful if there's something in the Stack, and it's non-zero, so SegWit scripts automatically succeed on old nodes as long as the `scriptPubKey` is correctly created with a non-zero pub-key hash.
 This is called an "anyone-can-spend" transaction, because old nodes verified them as correct without any need for signatures.

 > :book: ***What can't old nodes steal SegWit UTXOs?*** SegWit was enabled on the Bitcoin network when 95% of miners signalled that they were ready to start using it.
-That means that only 5% of nodes at that point might have validated anyone-can-spend SegWit transactions as valid without going through the proper work of checking the `txinwitness`.
+That means that only 5% of nodes at that point might have registered anyone-can-spend SegWit transactions as valid without going through the proper work of checking the `txinwitness`.
 If they incorrectly incorporated an invalid anyone-can-spend UTXO into a block, the other 95% of nodes would refuse to validate that block, and so it would quickly be orphaned rather than being added to the "main" blockchain.
 (Certainly, 51% of nodes could choose to stop interpreting SegWit transactions correctly, but 51% of nodes can do anything on a consensus network like a blockchain.)

 Because old nodes always see SegWit scripts as correct, they will always verify them, even without understanding their content.

 ### Read a SegWit Script on a New Machine

-A machine that understands how SegWit work does the exact same things that it would with an old P2PKH script, but it doesn't use a script per se: it just knows that it needs to hash the public key in the `txinwitness`, check that against the hashed key after the version number in the `scriptPubKey` and then runs `OP_CHECKSIG` on the signature and public key in the `txinwitness`.
+A machine that understands how SegWit work does the exact same things that it would with an old P2PKH script, but it doesn't use a script per se: it just knows that it needs to hash the public key in the `txinwitness`, check that against the hashed key after the version number in the `scriptPubKey` and then run `OP_CHECKSIG` on the signature and public key in the `txinwitness`.

 So, it's another way of doing the same thing, but without having the scripts built into the transactions.
 (The process is built into the node software instead.)